Updated: Nov 11

 Well her final interior design project was attending the National FCCLA Competition in San Diego.
-It was a week full of events for the Georgia participates and school from each state around the world.
-She was invited to national three years straight but due to Covid this is the first year she was able to attend.
+It was a week full of events for the Georgia participants and schools from each state around the world.
+She was invited to the national three years straight but due to Covid this is the first year she was able to attend.
 I’m proud to say she got a gold medal and something to show her college that relates to her chosen career path as a future interior designer.

 I must say today I’m very grateful and truly blessed!

 “They say, "Look before you leap."
 So look.
 But do not look for too long.
-Do not look into the void of uncertainty trying to predict each and every possible outcome, to evaluate every possible mistake, to prevent each possible failure.
+Do not look into the void of uncertainty trying to predict every possible outcome, to evaluate every possible mistake, to prevent each possible failure.
 Look for the opportunity to leap, and leap faster than your fear can grab you.
-Leap before you talk yourself out of it, before you convince yourself to set up a temporary camp that turns into a permanent delay on your journey into your own heart.”
+Leap before you talk yourself out of it before you convince yourself to set up a temporary camp that turns into a permanent delay on your journey into your own heart.”

 My Darkest Season…Lost and Confused

-I had finally experience the lowest point of my life.
+I had finally experienced the lowest point of my life.
 It had been a long, stormy ride.
 I was either in a storm, just got out of a storm, or on my way to a storm.
 I didn’t understand what all this darkest meant.
 I kept having recurring dreams of a tornado coming to destroy my life and home.
 I no longer wanted to be a mom.
 I no longer wanted to be a daughter, and for damn sure didn’t want to be a fucking trucker wife.
-With my head next to the jacuzzi tub, I was lost in the darkness and alone, with no friends, no family, no hope and to make matters worst my house was about to go into foreclosure.
+With my head next to the jacuzzi tub, I was lost in the darkness and alone, with no friends, no family, no hope and to make matters worse my house was about to go into foreclosure.
 I was lost and confused.
 I had lost all sense of security, of identity, and I had no support system in place to help reassure me that everything would be okay.

 It had been a long, hard journey that led to this fall.
 It was an unconventional lifestyle that I just couldn’t cope or adjust to anymore.
 For two years I rode it out.
 I had just found out I was pregnant with my third child.
 I was trying to be the best wife and mom I could.
-All while going to college, working part-time from home as a freelance writer, and being rejected for choosing to put my kids well being before a job by becoming a stay at home mom.
+All while going to college, working part-time from home as a freelance writer, and being rejected for choosing to put my kid's well-being before a job by becoming a stay-at-home mom.

-Let me be clear, my mom and I had a complicated relationship as I grew up because I had always blamed her for leaving me not really understanding the choice she made at the time.
-As an adult with kids of my own I get it.
-The focus is on survival, securing the bag-a nine-to-five job, just trying to make it in life.
-But that still doesn’t validate the broke heart my wounded inner child felt each day from her absence.
+Let me be clear, my mom and I had a complicated relationship as I grew up because I had always blamed her for leaving me not understanding the choice she made at the time.
+As an adult with kids of my own, I get it.
+The focus is on survival, securing the bag nine-to-five job, and just trying to make it in life.
+But that still doesn’t validate the broken heart my wounded inner child felt each day from her absence.
 But I did learn I had to forgive her for what she did when she was living in survival mode.
 She had to do what she had to do.
 I have learned to respect that.
 Most of us, at some point, exist within survival mode.
-We do all sorts of things that aren’t us and somethings we will regret later in life due to we are trying to cope in life.
+We do all sorts of things that aren’t us and some things we will regret later in life due to trying to cope in life.
 As we awaken to our habits we become more aware of our patterns.
 We feel shame, regret, anger, bad, and wrong due to our past choices.
 But our past is no longer real.
 We must learn not to project our past experiences into the present.
 They are just stories we now tell to others.
 Life is lived in the present moment.
 The point of power is now.
 Therefore we all must learn how to forgive.
 Choosing to forgive is freedom.

-To be a mother really shows you the love your capable of.
+To be a mother really shows you the love you are capable of.
 I would gladly die for my children.
 I want nothing more than for my children to feel the endless love my heart has for them and for each of them to have all the happiness in the world.
 My emphasis on family is very strong.
 I want to raise my children to know that no matter how far we are, our souls are connected and that nothing can ever break our bond.
 There is nothing any of my children can ever do that can limit my love for them.
 This is the type of motherly love I wished I had growing up and will always have for my four children.
 I’ve learned the first attachments we have as children, set the foundation for our adult relationships.

-What many people fail to understand that success in life looks different for each person.
+What many people fail to understand is that success in life looks different for each person.
 I consider myself a success not because of my private nutrition practice or my doctoral degree, but because of what I have accomplished as a wife and mom.
 I am the woman I am today because of the life I didn’t have.

 It’s something you have to experience for yourself.
-I hate to admit that in the trucking world only the strong survive.
+I hate to admit that in the trucking world, only the strong survive.

 Healing Generational Trauma and Ending Cycles

-Prior to this life I was making good money as a Telecommunication Installer Technician traveling all fifty states living in out of hotel putting in telecommunication telephone equipment for companies like Bell South, At&t, and Verizon.
+Before this life, I was making good money as a Telecommunication Installer Technician traveling all fifty states living in hotels putting in telecommunication telephone equipment for companies like Bell South, AT&T, and Verizon.
 For me, this career was my chance to get out of my comfort zone, to see the world; to encounter people who didn’t look like me, sound like me, or experience the world the same way I did.
-No more dependent relatives, double wide trailers, people sitting under trees drinking or talking to folks who ambition stopped at securing a nine-to-five job with retirement that had absolutely nothing to do with the dreams they spoke about.
+No more dependent relatives, double-wide trailers, people sitting under trees drinking or talking to folks whose ambition stopped at securing a nine-to-five job with retirement that had absolutely nothing to do with the dreams they spoke about.
 Now don’t get my words twisted.
-Nothing is wrong with double wides, survival or family helping each other but I have always been a dreamer.
+Nothing is wrong with double wides, survival, or family helping each other but I have always been a dreamer.
 I have always had dreams and wanted to see the world.
-Those things was never in my experience I saw in my dreams.
-Living in Panama City I was exposed to many different cultures due to the air force and navy base and I missed that when I moved to the small town of Marianna to attend a cosmetology program.
-The environment was literally black and white, along with some of the mindsets.
-I had always had an interest in the lives of different cultures.
+Those things were never in my experience.
+I saw them in my dreams.
+Living in Panama City I was exposed to many different cultures due to the Air Force and Navy base and I missed that when I moved to the small town of Marianna to attend a cosmetology program.
+The environment was black and white, along with some of the mindsets.
+I have always had an interest in the lives of different cultures.
 I’ve always thought that anything was possible in life if you believed.
-That mindset is what brought me and Devon together we both wanted to travel and see the world.
-Working in the field of Telecommunication taught me perspective and exposed me to how other people lived and made money; it expanded my dreams and goals outside of what I saw in Marianna and Panama City, Florida.
+That mindset is what brought me and Devon together.
+We both wanted to travel and see the world.
+Working in the field of telecommunications taught me perspective and exposed me to how other people lived and made money; it expanded my dreams and goals outside of what I saw in Marianna and Panama City, Florida.

 After working over the road Devon and I no longer just wanted a family of our own we wanted land and to build a house not just buy a doublewide and land package like everyone else we knew.
-We wanted to build a home from ground up.
+We wanted to build a home from the ground up.
 As an act of faith, we bought five acres of land in Florida.
 We didn’t know God had different plans for us.
-Like many of my cousin who also bought homes but end up moving for a better opportunity.
+Like many of my cousins who also bought homes but ended up moving for a better opportunity.
 We too would leave.
 We never knew that our home would be built in Atlanta, Georgia.

 Once I got to the doctor I told him what I was experiencing and he did a rectal exam and saw that I had a hole above my anus which is why I was in such pain.
-Due to all the straining from an impacted colon my skin was torn due to the pressure which in the medical field is known as an anal fissure.
-Sometime it can be restored in the office but my tear was severe and I had to have emergency surgery.
+Due to all the straining from an impacted colon, my skin was torn due to the pressure which in the medical field is known as an anal fissure.
+Sometimes it can be restored in the office but my tear was severe and I had to have emergency surgery.
 I didn’t know how bad it was.
-Because I didn’t feel the tear.
+Because I didn’t feel the tears.
 I just felt pain every time I eliminated waste or should I say pebbles.
 I assumed it was from being constipated.
 I had no clue that constipation could tear your skin apart.

 As I prayed I felt a strange pressure around me and suddenly I was at peace.
 I had that same feeling in my childhood after my unfortunate event.
 No weapons formed against me have prospered, I thought.
-As I got up to go to the sink and splashed cold water on my face, hoping that I would find a way to cope with this life I agreed upon.
-Thoughts popped into mind, I needed my lion heart, as I am a Leo.
+I got up to go to the sink and splashed cold water on my face, hoping that I would find a way to cope with this life I agreed upon.
+Thoughts popped into my mind, I needed my lion heart, as I am a Leo.
 I looked over at the trash can and there it was the razor I was missing.
 I don’t know how it got into the trash can.
 But I was very thankful for it being there.
-Who knows what would had happen if Navione had got a hold to it.
+Who knows what would have happened if Navione had got a hold of it?
 Knowing my child she would have probably told her sister to sit still while she cut her hair.
 I’m not sure but I’m sure glad it supernaturally got out of sight for not only her but for me also.

 I’m not a princess

-i don’t need saving
+I don’t need saving

 I’m a queen

-i got this shit!
+I got this shit!

 You Must Do What Works Best For Your Family